Tom Fisher - expert record dealer

 I'm a highly experienced and professional record dealer.
 From the start I will be completely straight and clear with you about how I will buy your collection and our prices.

-Mostly I'm out searching attics and garages nationwide to buy vinyl albums from you.
-So if you come into our secondhand record store you may not see me, but ring our number or drop me an email and I'm the man you will speak to.
-It's me who will come round to buy your record collection with the cash.
+Mostly I'm out searching nationwide to buy vinyl from you.
+If you come into our secondhand record store you may not see me, but ring our number or drop an email and I'm the man you will speak to and who will come round to buy your records with the cash.

 MEET THE MANAGER AND PRINCE OF THE SHOP: PHILIPPE